timjab92/cryptotrading-indicator/README.md

 # Data analysis
 - Document here the project: Cryptotradingindicator
 - Description:
 This project was a two weeks project done by: Tim Jablonski, Frieda Tims-Jansma, Ivan Fernandes and Jhordy Mora.
-The objective of this was to try to predict the price of Bitcoin on a 4H timeframe using all the knowledge acquiere in the Data Science and machine learning Bootcamp in LeWagon Berlin.
-Using dieferent tools like web scraping and pandas for data recolecting and preocessing, github, scikit learn and tensorflow for the design of the model using Time-Series (LSTM) and Docker, Heroku and GCP for the Front-end.
+The objective of this was to try to predict the price of Bitcoin on a 4H timeframe using all the knowledge acquired in the Data Science and machine learning Bootcamp in LeWagon Berlin.
+Using different tools like web scraping and pandas for data recollecting and preprocessing, github, scikit learn and tensorflow for the design of the model using Time-Series (LSTM) and Docker, Heroku and GCP for the Front-end.
 - Data Source: Gemini Exchange
 - Type of analysis: Time-Series(LSTM)